theo-obadiah-teguh/MorningStar/README.md

 # MorningStar

-A portable Extensible Markup Language (XML) scraper designed specifically to handle Morningstar `DataWarehouse` packages.
-Utilizes Simple API for XML (SAX Parsing).
+An ETL pipeline designed specifically to handle Morningstar d`DataWarehouse` packages.
+Utilizes Python 'iterparse' ElementTree, which is similar to SAX Parsing for extraction and transformation, and AWS RDS MySQL as the load target.

 ## Acknowledgments